ouwargui/BetterAuthSwift/Sources/Plugins/MagicLink/Documentation.docc/Resources/GettingStarted.md

 # Getting Started

-Learn how to integrate the Phone Number plugin.
+Learn how to integrate the Magic Link plugin.

 ## Installation